-Set the flags for any sections matching sectionpattern.
+Set the flags for any sections matching section pattern.
 The flags argument is a comma separated string of flag names.
-The recognized names are 'alloc', 'contents', 'load', 'noload', 'readonly', 'code', 'data', 'rom', 'share', and 'debug'.
+The recognized names are 'alloc', 'contents', 'load', 'noload', 'readonly', 'code', 'data', 'rom', 'exclude', 'share', and 'debug'.
 You can set the 'contents' flag for a section which does not have contents, but it is not meaningful to clear the 'contents' flag of a section which does have contents-just remove the section instead.
 Not all flags are meaningful for all object file formats.
+In particular the 'share' flag is only meaningful for COFF format files and not for ELF format files.